zangok/Positivity_HCI_2023/README.md

 2. Open the project in Android Studio
 3. Connect Android device via USB to local machine
 4. Turn on Developer Options on your Android device
-    a.
-Go to 'Settings'
+   - Go to 'Settings'
-  	b.
-Select 'About Phone'
+   - Select 'About Phone'
-  	c.
-Click 'Build Number' multiple times until Developer Options are enabled
+   - Click 'Build Number' multiple times until Developer Options are enabled
 6. Turn on USB debugging on Android device
-    a.
-Go to 'Developer Options' and enable 'USB debugging'
+-	Go to 'Developer Options' and enable 'USB debugging'
-  	b.
-Select option on device to allow USB debugging
+-	Select option on device to allow USB debugging

 ## Running the UI
 1. Build and run the project using Android Studio